Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 • The mushroom has no starch content as the growing substrate is not harvested with it.

-Mushrooms, like any other fungi, are essential to the ecosystem as they help to recycle nutrients and avail them to other organisms in the environment.
+Mushrooms, like any other fungi, are essential to the ecosystem as they help recycle nutrients and avail them to other organisms in the environment.

-The mycelium helps to close the energy cycle of the ecosystem by decomposing organic matter and recycling it into beneficial compounds for the soil food web.
+The mycelium helps close the energy cycle of the ecosystem by decomposing organic matter and recycling it into beneficial compounds for the soil food web.

-The hyphae facilitate the movement of the nutrients to the mushroom and recycle the dead plant matter into beneficial compounds that are again absorbed by the soil.
+The hyphae facilitate the movement of the nutrients to the mushroom and recycle the dead plant matter into beneficial organic compounds that are again absorbed by the soil.

 The mycelial network extends farther to connect vast root systems of trees and plants than a plant’s roots could.
 It delivers nutrients such as phosphorus, which plants, especially in a scarce nutrient environment, can’t reach on their own.